dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 discourse without bumping into someone else's triggers implanted by fake news stories.
 It's crazy!

+### Godel's Incompleteness Theorum and Semioteleological  Decidability

+- TODO: move this section
 - Godel's incompleteness theorum and *decidability* as it relates to sociophysical programs, specifically in the limitations to: